top of page

 The noun 'stockade' has its roots in the Dutch word 'stokade,' which referred to a defensive barrier or enclosure made of wooden stakes.
 It was introduced into English in the late 17th century, retaining its fundamental meaning.
 A stockade is a type of enclosure or fortress made up of a series of tall, wooden stakes or poles that are driven into the ground to form a barrier.
 Its etymology effectively conveys the image of a fortification built from sturdy wooden stocks, often used for defensive purposes in military or frontier settings.
 Over time, stockades played a significant role in fortifying settlements and protecting against external threats, leaving an enduring mark on the history of defensive architecture.

-Find the meaning of stockade
+Find the correct meaning of the noun stockade:

 Try Again!